Fund Accounting Software

 What is Fund Accounting Software?

 Fund Accounting Software keeps track of your funds, expenses and transactions.
-Instead of focussing on maximising profits as with most solutions tailored for commercial industries, Fund Accounting Software aims to provide a business with accountability and stewardship for all of its accounting processes.
+Instead of focussing on maximising profits, Fund Accounting Software aims to provide a business with accountability and stewardship for all of its accounting processes.
 A not-for-profit organisation that uses such a solution should find that they have more transparency, accountability and efficient spending.
 Contained in the system is a self-balancing ledger designed for any specific project, grant or donation.

 Depending on your organisation, there are many various types of fund.
 For example, a government fund can include